Aung San Suu Kyi has been accused of failing to defend the rights of one of the most vulnerable communities in the world

 On November 12, it was announced that Amnesty International would withdraw the greatest decoration received by the leader of Myanmar, Aung San Suu Kyi.
 The highest distinction, the Ambassador of Conscience Award, was given to her in 2009 and now the organization said that she "no longer represents a symbol of hope".

 Leer en español: Myanmar: Aung San Suu Kyi y el problema con los rohingyas

 She was also accused of failing to defend human rights considering that "she has betrayed the Rohingya by not denouncing the atrocities of the Burmese armed forces against this Muslim minority."

 BREAKING: We have withdrawn our highest honour, the Ambassador of Conscience Award, from Aung San Suu Kyi, in light of the Myanmar leader’s shameful betrayal of the values she once stood for. https://t.co/Ag4ndGmVKo pic.twitter.com/9Po3olDmlA— Amnesty International (@amnestyusa) 12 de noviembre de 2018

 Since Aung San Suu Kyi came to power in April 2016, her administration has actively participated in the perpetuation of several human rights violations.
 Thus, in a letter addressed to the president, the Amnesty International's Secretary-General, Kumi Naidoo, said that "we have repeatedly criticized the fact that Aung San Suu Kyi and her government have not spoken about the military atrocities against the Rohingya population in the state of Rakhine, who have lived for years under a system of segregation and discrimination equivalent to apartheid."

-"Aung San Suu Kyi and her office have shielded the security forces from accountability by dismissing, downplaying or denying allegations of human rights violations and by obstructing international investigations into abuses," he concluded.
+"Aung San Suu Kyi and her office have shielded the security forces from accountability by dismissing, downplaying or denying allegations of human rights violations and by obstructing international investigations IGNORE INTO abuses," he concluded.

 The situation of the Rohingya